ihrke/pypillometry/README.md

 > [!NOTE]
 > This is `pypillometry` version 2 that contains a major restructuring of the code.
 Scripts written for version 1 will not continue to work.
+The reason for the update is that the new version will be able to handle eyetracking-data in addition to pupillometry data (and it will be able to handle more than one eye and other data sources at the same time).
+>
 > The documentation for v2 is currently incomplete and broken as we focus on developing the new API.
 >
 > - Version 1 is here: [pypillometry version 1](https://github.com/ihrke/pypillometry/tree/v1)
 > - Documentation for Version 1 is here: [pypillometry docs v1](https://ihrke.github.io/pypillometry/v1/html/index.html)
 >

-This package implements functions for the analysis of pupillometric data.
+This package implements functions for the analysis of pupillometric and eyetracking data.
 Features include preprocessing, blink handling, event-related pupil-dilation, plotting and signal modeling.

 - Github-repository: <https://github.com/ihrke/pypillometry>